 Brent’s work experience includes the founding of “Baker Construction and Development, Inc.,” here in Sandpoint, where he serves as president.
 He is also a general partner to the “Brent and Laura Baker Family Limited Partnership,” and currently acts as vice president for “Winter Recreation, ULC,” where his primary responsibility is real estate development.
 His projects have included light commercial, residential, recreational, and agricultural.
 His investment activities include a mixed portfolio of active business interests, real estate, and securities.

-Darrell Early, Deputy Attorney General has worked for the the Attorney General’s office, representing the Idaho Department of Environmental Quality for 17 years.
-Darrell has a wealth of knowledge in environmental law, including hazardous waste, Superfund and water quality law.
+Darrell served as the Deputy Attorney General for the Attorney General’s office, representing the Idaho Department of Environmental Quality for 17 years.
+Darrell has a wealth of knowledge in environmental law, including hazardous waste, Superfund, and water quality law.
 Darrell grew up in Spokane, WA and has a keen interest in natural resource issues in N. Idaho. particularly in fish management.

 Karen Cathey currently represents the U.S. Fish and Wildlife Service.